 Funded by the Alliance for Community Trees.
 This orchard contains Apples, Cherries, Pears, Hazelnuts and Quinces.

 Sand Hill Community Orchard

-Funding provided by Buncombe County Parks & Recreation Grant.
+Established May 2013 with funding provided by Buncombe County Parks & Recreation Grant.
 This orchard contains seventy fruit and nut trees.

 Deaverview Community Orchard